 Fasting and feasting: supporting Muslim Employees during Ramadan and Eid-Al-Fitr

 Ramadan occurs during the ninth month of the Islamic calendar.
 It is a period of 29 or 30 days (dependent on the lunar calendar) and the precise timing varies each year.
-This year Ramadan falls between 16 May and 14 June.
-The end of Ramadan is marked with the celebration of Eid-Al-Fitr.
+This year Ramadan falls between 5 May and 4 June.
+The end of Ramadan is marked with the celebration of Eid-Al-Fitr (Festival of breaking the fast).

-Observing Ramadan is regarded as one of the five pillars of Islam.
-During Ramadan most Muslims (there are exceptions for the young, elderly and infirm) will fast during daylight hours.
+Observing Ramadan is regarded as one of the five pillars of Islam (Sawm).
+During Ramadan most Muslims (there are exceptions for the young, elderly and infirm) will fast from sunrise to sunset.
 It is also a time for prayer and reflection and increased charity work.

 For some employees, Ramadan will have little impact but for others Ramadan may greatly impact on their work.
 Employers should therefore give some consideration to the following: